In this Guide

 It has metal shelving.
 With a lot of coolers, you’re looking at wooden shelves.
 And on a budget priced model, that means thin, cheap wood that breaks easily.
 These metal shelves give you a sturdier structure.
 They’re also curved to fit your bottles perfectly.

 It’s very affordable.
-This little unit is available for well under $100.
-That’s equivalent to a good mini fridge, and this unit has much more precise temperature control than any mini fridge.
+This unit has much more precise temperature control than any mini fridge.

 With a temperature range from 46-66 ℉, this machine will suit nearly any wine.